 However this advice is offered by way of an abundance of over caution for naive and unseasoned travellers.
 Please do not let it put you off visiting a wonderful and unique part of southern Italy.

-We stayed at the Hotel L’Arcangelo, ideally located on Piazza Fontana at the northern end of Taranto’s borgo antico.
+We stay at the Hotel L’Arcangelo, ideally located on Piazza Fontana at the northern end of Taranto’s borgo antico.
+It is still our top choice – we have stayed there three times.
 The hotel is stylish, clean and bright with spacious rooms.
 We had one of the friendliest welcomes we have experienced in Puglia, with cake and a glass of sweet wine, a symptom of a hotel bursting with pride.
 Pride in their city and in the service they provide to their guests.